Top 7 Cloud-Based Payroll Software Solutions

 How does Frontier compare to its competitors?

 Frontier allows payment of international employees – a must if you have staff across different countries.
-Among the providers we tested, Frontier shares this feature with Iris Staffology and ADP and beats Advanced and Moorepay on that front, since they don't have it.
+Among the providers we tested, Frontier shares this feature with Iris Staffology and ADP, but beats out Advanced and Moorepay, which don't come with this capability.

 On the other hand, like Advanced, Frontier doesn't provide an open API, dealing a killer blow to business owners hoping to integrate with their own HR and accounting software.
 For those, ADP will be a better choice.
 Also, like MHR, it doesn't offer advice on how to stay compliant with payroll laws.